bgamari/ghc-wiki-import/nested-cpr.md

 Trying to minimize and isolate the problem.
-After some agressive code deleting, this is where I ended up:
+After some aggressive code deleting, this is where I ended up:

 ```